 Methotrexate is being used for about seven decades now, and if deployed as a multifaceted treatment plan, it can be highly effective.
 However, it affects not just cancer cells but also damages healthy tissues.
 This is in the case of treating a form of pediatric leukemia.

-Regarding other forms of cancer, the efficacy of the drug is uncertain, and doctors yet do not have ways to comprehend how human bodies respond to the dose.
+Regarding other forms of cancer, the drug’s efficacy is uncertain, and doctors do not yet have ways to comprehend how human bodies respond to the dose.
 To put it simply, the potential of the drug remains a mystery so far.

 This is where CRISPR/Cas9 comes in, providing scientists with a better comprehensive ability to understand the factors involved in methotrexate sensitivity.
 In a July 11 issue of the journal Nature, the report of the findings states that breaking down the histidine is possible by the drug.
 Histidine is one of the few amino acids that helps constructs protein, and acts as a critical gatekeeper to the drug, keeping cancer cells from spreading.